-When we become Christians we are placed in the Body of Christ.
-(I Corinthians 12:27) We are not Lone Rangers, but are responsible for each other.
+As we noted, when we become Christians we are placed in the Body of Christ.
+(I Corinthians 12:27) That means that we are not Lone Rangers, but are responsible for each other.
 As a matter of fact, we are all given Spiritual gifts in order to edify, or build one another up.
 As individuals, we are a part of the Body, and all of us are essential for it to function properly.
 None of our gifts are unnecessary, or insignificant.
 This is what Paul says in I Corinthians 12:12-20 that:

 Without the members coming together and using their Spiritual gifts, the church is hurt, but the person who doesn't attend is hurt even more, because he cannot reach full maturity without the assistance and encouragement of fellow believers (I Corinthians 12:21-26).